 The same transfer will now see you earn 70 Airpoints Dollars.

 Read on to learn more about the American Express Membership Rewards programme.

 Guide to American Express Membership Rewards New Zealand

 American Express Membership Rewards is one of the go-to programmes of choice for the savvy points collector, with the most airline and hotel points transfer partners of the major credit card points programmes.

-I’ve been using the New Zealand American Express Membership Rewards Program since 2002, back when hardly anyone in New Zealand accepted American Express.
-It’s where I have focused most of my efforts in collecting points ever since, and is the one of the first banks rewards program I would advise anyone who wants to spend a little time understanding the value of ‘flexible points programs‘ to look at.
+It is where I focus most of my efforts in collecting my points and is the first rewards programme I advise anyone who wants to spend a little time understanding the value of flexible points programmes to look at.